Benefits of Moral Choices

 We noted in Proverbs 10:4 that hard work tends to lead to riches, but real riches are the blessings of the Lord (Deuteronomy 8:17-18).
-When God blesses the gift comes without sorrows.
+When God blesses the gift comes without sorrow.
 The Hebrew word ‘etsev, translated as “sorrow,” can also be translated as “labor,” probably due to the curse on Adam (Genesis 3:17-19).
 We cannot increase God’s blessings on us by overworking (Psalms 127:1-2).

 Fools think doing evil is a source of fun.
 A reasonable man sees gaining wisdom as enjoyable.
 Thus, what a person pursues for enjoyment reveals his inner nature.
-Over time, what a wicked person fears tends to happen to him.
+Over time, what a wicked person fears tend to happen to him.
 For the righteous, it is the opposite.
-What a righteous person desires tends to happen to him (Psalms 37:4).
+What a righteous person desires tend to happen to him (Psalms 37:4).
 A big difference between the righteous and the wicked becomes apparent in times of hardship.
 The wicked have no foundation and so disasters tend to destroy them (Psalms 37:9-10; Job 27:19-21).
 The righteous have God to lean on, so they survive.